wireshark/wireshark/README.md

 CentOS, RHEL, Arch, Gentoo, openSUSE, FreeBSD, DragonFly BSD, NetBSD, and OpenBSD.

-Additionally it is available through many third-party packaging systems such as pkgsrc, OpenCSW, Homebrew, and MacPorts.
+Additionally, it is available through many third-party packaging systems such as pkgsrc, OpenCSW, Homebrew, and MacPorts.

 It should run on other Unix-ish systems without too much trouble.